$ ocm gcp create wif-config --name <wif_name> \ (1)

 Operators also need access to cloud resources.
 By using WIF instead of service account keys to grant this access, cluster security is further strengthened, as service account keys are no longer stored in the cluster.
 Instead, operators are given temporary access tokens that impersonate the service accounts.
 These tokens are short-lived and regularly rotated.

-For more information about Workload Identity Federation, refer to the Google Cloud Platform documentation.
+For more information about Workload Identity Federation, see the Google Cloud Platform documentation.

 Workload Identity Federation (WIF) is only supported on OpenShift Dedicated version 4.17 and later. |

-The following prerequisites must be completed prior to Creating a Workload Identity Federation cluster using OpenShift Cluster Manager and Creating a Workload Identity Federation cluster using the OCM CLI.
+You must complete the following prerequisites before Creating a Workload Identity Federation cluster using OpenShift Cluster Manager and Creating a Workload Identity Federation cluster using the OCM CLI.

 You have confirmed your Google Cloud account has the necessary resource quotas and limits to support your desired cluster size according to the cluster resource requirements.